-There will be an IB Information Evening on March 26, 2019, from 7:00 to 8:00 pm for students and parents.
+There will be an IB Information Evening for students and parents.
 The evening will include an informative presentation on the philosophy of the International Baccalaureate Organization itself and the requirements to successfully earn a Middle Years Programme certificate, followed by a question-and-answer period.

 120 Ambassador Avenue (Gymnasium)

 In May 2018, approximately 500 students chose to be considered for St. Thomas IB.
 About 45% of applicants were offered a place in the program.
 Of those students accepted, approximately 80% will enrolled at St. Thomas.